Keandre Jones

-Keandre Jones (born September 24, 1997) is an American football linebacker for the Cincinnati Bengals of the National Football League (NFL).
-After playing college football at Ohio State and Maryland, he signed with the Chicago Bears as an undrafted free agent in 2020.
+Keandre Jones (born September 24, 1997) is an American professional football linebacker.
+He played college football for the Ohio State Buckeyes and Maryland Terrapins and entered the NFL as an undrafted free agent in 2020.
+Jones has also been a member of the Chicago Bears, Cincinnati Bengals, and Washington Commanders.

 Professional career

 Chicago Bears

-Jones signed with the Chicago Bears as an undrafted free agent following the 2020 NFL Draft on April 28, 2020.
+Jones signed with the Chicago Bears as an undrafted free agent following the 2020 NFL draft on April 28, 2020.
 He was waived on September 3, 2020.

 Cincinnati Bengals

 Jones signed with the Cincinnati Bengals' practice squad on September 8, 2020.
 He was elevated to the active roster on December 26 and January 2, 2021, for the team's weeks 16 and 17 games against the Houston Texans and Baltimore Ravens, and reverted to the practice squad after each game.
 He signed a reserve/future contract with the Bengals following the season on January 4, 2021.

 On August 31, 2021, Jones was waived by the Bengals and re-signed to the practice squad the next day.
 He was promoted to the active roster on December 21.
 On August 30, 2022, Jones was waived by the Bengals and signed to the practice squad the next day.
 He signed a reserve/future contract on January 31, 2023.
+On August 29, 2023, Jones was yet again waived by the Bengals.

+Washington Commanders

+Jones signed with the Washington Commanders on February 23, 2024.
+He was released on August 20, 2024.